vasyarogov84/adobe/README.md

 ## Getting Started

 This code requires NodeJS.
-After pulling the code, use a terminal to access the folder and type
+After pulling the code, use a terminal to access the folder and type:

+npm install

 ### Running